pjanthony2001/tp/docs/DeveloperGuide.md

 ### Schedule feature

 The schedule mechanism is facilitated by `LogicManager`.
-This class implements this important method:
-* `LogicManager#getEventList` - Returns the list of all the events.

 Step 1.
 The user executes the `schedule delete h/Meeting` command to delete the event with heading "Meeting".
 The `LogicManager` parses the command through `CommandParser#parseCommand()`.